 Firstly, the ability to install or provision services automatically across the fabric.
 With one command, human error is eliminated.
 The fabric synchronizes the policies across the entire network.
 It automates and disperses the provisioning operations across all devices.
 This level of automation is not classical, as this strategy is built into the SDN infrastructure.

-Secondly is integrating network operations and services with the virtualization infrastructure managers such as OpenStack, VCenter, OpenDaylight, or at an advanced level OpenShift networking SDN.
+Secondly is integrating network operations and services with the virtualization infrastructure managers such as OpenStack, VCenter, OpenDaylight, or, at an advanced level OpenShift networking SDN.
 How does the network adapt to the instantiation of new workloads via the systems?
 The network admin should not even be in the loop if, for example, a new virtual machine (VM) is created.

-First steps of creating a software-defined data center
+The first steps of creating a software-defined data center

-The five key layers of technology
+The five critical layers of technology